kf1day/ampere/README.md

 -A INPUT -i eth0 -j DROP
 ```

+By default, application reads config from `/etc/ampere/ampere.cfg`.
+This can be overriden by setting `-c <path/to/file.sqlite>` argument

-Application reads config from `/etc/ampere/ampere.cfg`, options are:
+The options are:

 `host` - AMI interface address (default: 127.0.0.1).
 Due to `iptables` executes locally, it makes sense to only use loopback addresses